Henry Louis Wallace: Trial

 In 1994 police had asked the FBI for assistance, but the FBI said that the murders were not the work of a serial killer.

 Psychologist Faye Sultan testified during the trial that Wallace had been a victim of physical and mental abuse at the hands of his mother since birth and that he had a mental illness at the time of the killings.
 Sultan argued for a life sentence without parole instead of the death penalty.

 On January 7, 1997, Wallace was found guilty of nine murders.
 On January 29, he was handed nine death sentences.
+He was convicted of all the murders he admitted to with the exception of Bethea and Nance.

 Following his sentencing, Wallace made a statement to his victims' families.